python-discord/infra/docs/docs/services/email/components/postfix.md

 We use Postfix for sending and receiving mail in the following ways:

-- Mail destined for mailboxes is delivered to the Unix mailboxes on the host
+- Mail destined for mailboxes is passed to Dovecot for local delivery
 - Mail destined for users with forwarding preferences set in LDAP is forwarded to the external mail gateways
 - Mail from services is sent to the external mail gateways for delivery